-1. A Wealth of Transferable Knowledge
+A Wealth of Transferable Knowledge

-2. Greater Staff Retention
+Greater Staff Retention

 A Greater Level of Confidence to Share Ideas

 A Strong Focus

 How to Engage With Older Workers

 It is essential to continue to offer training to staff no matter their age.
-Older workers are incredibly open to learning new things and will want to continue to develop in the later years of their career.
-By providing training opportunities, performance will improve alongside job satisfaction as older employees will feel valued in your business.
+Older workers are incredibly open to learning new things and will want to continue to develop in the later years of their careers.
+By providing training opportunities, overall performance will improve alongside job satisfaction as older employees will feel valued in your business.

 Attractive Benefits Package